TxbiG/VAvatar/README.md

 # VAvatar
-Vavatar is an open-source software for Vtubers to use.
+VAvatar is an open-source software for Vtubers to use.